 Job Corps is a no-cost, self-paced, residential education and career technical training program administered by the U.S. Department of Labor that helps young people achieve their goals through career technical and academic training.
 So far, 21 C2S students have enrolled in the Earle C. Clements Job Corp Center, which offers an English as a Second Language program alongside its high school diploma and trade certificate programs.

 21-year-old Nai, one of our first C2S clients, recently returned from the Job Corps Center after 18 months.
 During his time there, Nai earned his high school diploma, trade certificates in Network Cable Installation, Office Administration and Computer Tech, and even his driver’s license!
 Nai was an exemplary student, achieving the coveted “Platinum Level” which comes with perks like more private dorms.
-He also served as an unofficial C2S ambassador, welcoming new refugee students when they arrived at the center and helping them to adjust to their new routine.
+He also served as an informal C2S ambassador, welcoming new refugee students when they arrived at the center and helping them to adjust to their new routine.

-IRC Connect to Success Coordinator, Ayaz Ahmed, and Youth Academic Specialist, Sharita Khatiwada, travelled to Kentucky in November 2018 to connect with C2S students and formalize the IRC’s partnership with Job Corps.
+IRC's Youth Program Supervisor, Ayaz Ahmed, and Youth Academic Specialist, Sharita Khatiwada, travelled to Kentucky in November 2018 to connect with C2S students and formalize the IRC’s partnership with Job Corps.
 The C2S team now have monthly check-ins with Job Corps teachers and counselors to discuss progress and needs of IRC clients to ensure they are fully supported throughout their stay, and as they transition back to Atlanta and work on next steps—whether securing employment, pursuing an apprenticeship, or applying for college!